HPI-Information-Systems/spark-tutorial/Readme.md

 ## Checkout the project:
 **git clone git@github.com:HPI-Information-Systems/spark-tutorial.git**

-## Install IntelliJ with the Scala and sbt plugins
+## Install IntelliJ
+- Select the Scala and sbt plugins to be installed during the installation; otherwise you need to install them later

 ## Import the project into IntelliJ:
 - Start Intellij